What Is Deflection? Psychology Explains This Defense Mechanism

 There are many healthy defense mechanisms that help people feel less pain and make it through a difficult situation.
 However, there are some unhealthy defense mechanisms, such as displacement.
 Displacement is one of the most common defense mechanisms, and it is where someone takes their feelings and takes it out on another object or person.
 There is also denial, in which someone denies their wrongdoing.
 Then, there is projection, which is explained about as putting your feelings onto others.
 Clearly, this is one of the negative defense mechanisms.

 Another negative and unhealthy defense mechanism is reaction formation.
 Reaction formation is where someone feels emotions and considers them to be unacceptable and wrong, so they act in the opposite way.
-Someone who deals with reaction formation may feel anxious on the inside, so they act as if they don’t care at all on the outside.
+Someone who deals with reaction formation may feel anxious or extremely sensitive on the inside, so they act as if they don’t care at all on the outside.
 Regression, as mentioned above, is where someone regresses to an earlier development stage.
 Then, repression is where you push down your feeling and emotions.
 The last of the negative defense mechanisms is projection, in which you see your negative traits in others.